 “Too quiet,” I told him.
 “Especially since there seems to be a new ship-slaver in town.”

 “What’s his name?”
 Louie asked.

 “Apparently he calls himself Black Lazarus,” I told him.

-“Is he a Man of Color?” he said.
+“Is he a Man of Color?”

 “Then what the hell kind of name is that supposed to be?” he asked, wiping off the whiskey dribbling from his stubbly little chin.

 “Don’t ask me,” I said.
 “That’s one of the things I’m headed to find out.”